vladimir-vg/batiscaph/README.md

 To start server just type `make`.

-When running Common Tests with batiscaph_steps you need to specify BATISCAPH_NODE environment variable, which should point out to running batiscaph server.
+When running Common Tests with batiscaph_steps you need to specify BATISCAPH_NODE environment variable, which should point out to running batiscaph server, like: `BATISCAPH_NODE=batiscaph@localhost`.

 # How it supposed to work